iwuliz/isml/README.md

 ### Introduction

-This practice aims to implement Adaboost
+This practice aims to implement AdaBoost
 using decision stump as weak learners,
-and compare the results with an third-party scikit-learn Adaboost and SVM.
+and compare the results with an third-party scikit-learn AdaBoost and SVM.

 ### How to run

 Console command: python main.py or python3 main.py
->note: This would take 5 minutes to complete.
+>note: This would take 3 minutes to complete.
 > Please ensure that the data files 'wdbc_data.csv' are at directory: data/
 > The output files are at: output/